MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 - **Automate PAT token rotation.** Replace PAT-based auth with Databricks service principal OAuth M2M to eliminate manual rotation and the live failure risk it carries.
 - **Add a dev/staging/prod environment split.** One target with one connection means pipeline changes and production data share the same namespace.
 Databricks Asset Bundles with environment-scoped targets would address this.
-- **Adopt dbt state-based selective runs.** `--select state:modified+` would run only what changed upstream instead of the full DAG on every execution.
 - **Persist `manifest.json` and `run_results.json` between Airflow runs.** Right now dbt run history is only visible in the Airflow UI at point-in-time.
 Persisting these artifacts enables historical trend analysis across runs.